-- Recommend stopping the competition in case of the delay of the ambulance or the team of local organising doctors is more than 15 minutes. - Stop a contest in case of a dangerous injury. - Make a final decision whether an injured athlete can continue the contest or not.
+Recommend stopping the competition in case of the delay of the ambulance or the team of ocal organising LOC commissioned doctors is more than 15 minutes.

+Stop a contest in case of a dangerous injury.

+Make a final decision whether an injured athlete can continue the contest or not.

-Local organising doctors have the responsibility to:
+Local organising LOC commissioned doctors have the responsibility to:

-- Be present at the field of play in sufficient number during the entire competition. - Have sufficient equipment.
+Be present at the field of play in sufficient number during the entire competition.
+Have sufficient equipment.

-Local organising doctors have the right to:
+Local organising LOC commissioned doctors have the right to:

-Make a decision, in consultation with the IJF Medical Commissioner, whether an injured athlete can continue the contest or not in case there is no team doctor.
+Make a decision Decide, in consultation with the IJF Medical Commissioner, whether an injured athlete can continue the contest or not in case there is no team delegation doctor.